 The most important step in ensuring open inquiry and academic freedom is to create an inclusive, contextually rich environment for learning where students trust instructors to prioritize learning for every member of the classroom community.

-Find training opportunities at CSU to enhance your teaching for all students.
+Find opportunities at CSU to enhance your teaching all students.

 Resources and Readings

-Browse this collection of readings to develop your knowledge of inclusive, open inquiry.
+Browse this curated collection to develop your knowledge of inclusive, open inquiry.

 Classroom Strategies